This post may contain affiliate links that help support the blog when you make a purchase

-- Overcomitting– This one is easy; if you’re trying to cram five pounds of stuff into a five pound bag you will be overwhelmed and it will overflow.
+- Overcommitting– This one is easy; if you’re trying to cram five pounds of stuff into a five-pound bag you will be overwhelmed and it will overflow.
 STOP.
 Otherwise, continue trying to stay up all night to get it done

-- Smart phones– Ah, the smart phone.
+- Smartphones– Ah, the smartphone.
 This device is my joy and my pain wrapped into one.
 My time saver and time waster.
 The only device that can remind me in a million ways that I’m wasting my time yet I can ignore it and risk it all for five more minutes of Candy Crush.
 What can we do?
-Well, one of the things you may want to do is set a sleep alarm.
-That’s right, you can use an alarm to tell you it is time to go to sleep.
-Or uninstall your apps.
-Or immerse your phone in water — no, don’t take it that far.
+Install a meditation app.
+Spend some time immersed in a good audiobook to wind down.
+Use your phone to track how much sleep you’re actually getting.
+I know we hear a lot about how awful technology is for our sleep, but there are bright spots too.

 Internal Obstacles to Slumber

 People, if there was a lullaby for ADHD and sleep it would probably begin “will I EVER lay me down to sleep?” ( Also worth noting: a lack of stimulation can make it difficult to fall asleep.
-Consider a sleep machine to counteract those symptoms.)
-ADHD presents its own difficulties.
-In conclusion, you have enough issues.
-Don’t let sleep issues be one of them.
+Consider a sleep machine to counteract those symptoms.
+The sound of the whistling wind, or rain, or SOMETHING other than complete silence can be really enjoyable – unless, of course, it proves distracting.